-ACADEMIC

-ACCOMMODATIONS POLICY
+ACADEMIC ACCOMMODATIONS POLICY

 Gallaudet University has a legal obligation under the American with Disabilities Act (ADA) to provide reasonable accommodations for students with disabilities.
-Students who seek course accommodations, modifications, or substitutions can find guidelines and procedures for obtaining accommodations based on their disabilities on the Office for Students with Disabilities http://www.gallaudet.edu/office for students with disabil ities.html.
+Students who seek course accommodations, modifications, or substitutions can find guidelines and procedures for obtaining accommodations based on their disabilities on the Office for Students with Disabilities (OSWD) website.